khirawdhi/tryhackme-rag-poison/room/room.md

 What to notice:

-A source=untrusted document may rank highest
+- A source=untrusted document may rank highest

-The assistant response changes due to altered context This is data poisoning at the ingestion layer
+- The assistant response changes due to altered context.
+- This is data poisoning at the ingestion layer

 ### Step 3: Apply a Mitigation